sinnie/learn_web_dev/node/cors.md

 Once this is installed, axios on the client will be able to communicate with the API as needed.
 You'll know it's configured correctly when axios is able to get data from the API.
 If you jump back over to your project making the axios request, the error should be gone and the data should be logged to the console.
 Success!

+## Terms
+* __CORS__ - _Cross-Origin Resource Sharing_.
+An HTML5 feature that allows one site to access another site's resources despite having a different domains (origin).
+* __JSONP__ - _JSON with Padding_.
+Used to request data from a server residing in a different domain than the client.
+This enables sharing of data in spite of the same-origin policy.

 ## Resources